Exhibition "All about Anne" at the Anne Frank Zentrum

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• There is no parking lot available.
+• There is no company-owned parking lot.

-• Seating is available in the exhibition.
+• Seating is available.

 Evaluation report: Download as PDF